aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post halfload.md

 ## `switchicon` initialisation
 This part initialises the `switchicon` if it didn't exist as a new GameObject with name `switchicon` childed to the `GUICamera` with a local position of (0.0, 99.0, 0.0).

-It also causes 3 child to get added to it:
+It also causes 3 children to get added to it:

 - A new UI object named `arrow0` with size Vector3.one * 0.4 using the sprite `guisprites[92]` (right turn black arrow) with a sortingOrder of 3 with angles (0.0, 0.0, 180.0).
 The local y/z positions is 0 and the x is -1.0 except if `longcancel` is true where it becomes -1.25
 - Another instance of the above, but the name is `arrow1`, there is no angles and the x position is the positive version instead of the negative one